How could Target fail so badly at Photoshop?

 It’s shopped so badly that I feel like I could have accidentally done the same with the square “eraser” icon in MSPaint.
-The image was made popular over at Jezebel, and soon after, Target’s digital mutilation of these young women was fully questioned.
-Butt-gaps were noticed.
+The image was made popular over at Jezebel, and soon after, Target’s digital mutilation of these young women was fully examined.
+Butt gaps were created.
 Ribcages were hastily thinned.
-Oh – Did I mention that the bikini line in question is marketed towards juniors?
+Oh—did I mention that the bikini in question is marketed towards juniors?

 “This is what is being marketed and pushed on young girls,” Jezebel writer Rebecca Rose stated.
 “This absurd image of a crotch that absolutely does not and cannot happen naturally.”

-If you could find a plus-side regarding this mistake, it’s that Target’s photoshopping skills were so terrible that any man or woman could easily witness how butchered these images truly are.
-The beautiful face with the demon arms and the lack of a vagina isn’t what sells these days, Target.
+If you could find an upside regarding this mistake, it’s that Target’s Photoshopping skills were so terrible that any man or woman could easily witness how butchered these images truly are.
+A beautiful face with a half-missing vagina isn’t what sells these days, Target.
 Real beauty comes in all shapes and sizes, but it’s definitely never cut and pasted together with a computer program.
-I can bet that there’s not a woman among us who wants a butt with a gigantic chunk taken out of it.
+I can bet there’s not a woman among us who wants a butt with a gigantic chunk taken out of it.

-Plus, let’s be honest – while photoshopping exists in high fashion magazines and amongst celebrities, we’re talking about teen swimming suits here.
-Flimsy ones, at best.
-While photoshopping in general is a cruel practice, I’d at least think that a company like Target would realize that their core demographic won’t be drawn to the suit based on false images—they’d be drawn based on price and whether or not it’s cute and will last through the season.
+While Photoshopping in general is a cruel practice, I’d at least think that a company like Target would realize that their core demographic won’t be drawn to the suit based on false images—they’d be drawn based on price and whether or not it’s cute and will last through the season.
 The only time I’ve bought a suit at Target was when I was at a hotel with a swimming pool, left mine at home, and figured that a cheap suit for $25 was worth 30 minutes of quality swim time.
 But then again, this is the same company that thought “manatee grey” would be a good color for a plus-sized dress.

-Looks like someone needs to be reprimanded in their online department.
+Looks like someone needs to be reprimanded in Target’s digital department.
 Besides these incidents and that whole credit card theft thing, I’m still willing to believe you’ll change, Target.
 You’re just going through a rough and confusing year.